Comments

 Campanula.

-Funkia fortunei var. robusta which is now known as
+Funkia fortunei var. robusta.
+That plant is now known as

-This plant is found in the background of a large percentage of
+This cultivar is found in the background of a large percentage of

 Other plants named